sf-wdi-26/modules/w04/d04/m1-active-record-models/readme.md

   database: tunr_development
 ```

 The name of the database is up to you, but `something_development` is a good pattern to get into.

-That's it – because we used that particular folder & filename & key/values, our `sinatra-activerecord` gem picks that up & automatically uses it.
-It's really simple.
+A typical application would have three databases, the other two being `something_production` and `something_test` for production and test environments respectively.

 #### Makin' Models